Gemini in Google Workspace: Plans, Pricing, Features, and Real-World Limits

 If you're paying for Google Workspace in 2026, you likely have access to Gemini AI features already — even if your team hasn't started using them yet.

 Google restructured Gemini in early 2025.
-The old "Gemini for Workspace" add-on is gone, and Gemini is now embedded directly into paid plans: Business Starter includes AI assistance in Gmail, while Business Standard and above include it across every Workspace app.
+The old "Gemini for Workspace" add-on is gone, and Gemini is now embedded directly into paid plans: Business Starter includes AI assistance in Gmail, while Business Standard and above include it across core Workspace apps.
+Because Google's in-app prompts are subtle, many teams are unaware these features are already active.

 Affiliate Disclosure: This article contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.